How to Set Up Swipe Left to Delete Email on iPhone

 - Access the menu and select Settings.

-- Pick Inbox customizations.
+- Choose Inbox customizations.

-- Choose Mail swipe actions.
+- Go to Mail swipe actions.

 - Select Trash for the Right swipe or Left swipe setting.